Rahul-D78/Rahul-D78/README.md

 I am a __Software Engineer__ with a deep passion for __system programming__, __cloud-native__ technologies, networking, security, and the evolving fields of AI/ML and Deep Learning.
 With 4 years of experience, I specialize in __GoLang__ microservices, __Kubernetes__ controller and operator development, and a wide range of cloud-native technologies, including __GitOps__, __SAAS__, __CNFs__, __SDN controllers__, and __AI/ML workload scheduling__.
 My work focuses on __designing__ and __implementing__ scalable and secure cloud-native applications.

-In addition to engineering, I am deeply interested in __research__ and will publish my research papers soon on cutting-edge topics in cloud-native computing, distributed systems, and AI/ML workload management.
+In addition to engineering, I am deeply interested in __research__ and will publish my research papers soon on cutting-edge topics in cloud-native computing, distributed systems, and AI/ML workload lifecycle management.

 - 🌱 Actively exploring advanced topics in computer science to deepen my expertise.
 - 🤝 Open to collaborations on projects related to web development, DevOps, cloud infrastructure, and microservices.